zardus/blob/README.md

 * calculate chi-square
 * offset the blob by some number of bits or bytes
 * produce arrays of bitstrings
-- support blobs that aren't byte-aligned
+* support blobs that aren't byte-aligned (testing needed)
-- analyze randomness of data
+* analyze randomness of data
 - run sliding-window entropy and randomness tests
 - do a distribution of various n-grams
 - find repeating patterns